Molybdenum Glycinate

 Molybdenum glycinate (also sold as molybdenum bisglycinate chelate) is a form of the trace mineral molybdenum bound to the amino acid glycine.
 It is favored by clean-label and practitioner brands as a "gentle" or "highly absorbable" molybdenum source for supporting sulfite metabolism, which depends on the molybdenum-cofactor enzyme sulfite oxidase.
 Honestly, the claim that the glycinate chelate is better absorbed than cheap soluble salts like sodium molybdate is largely mechanistic and marketing-based: authorities including the NIH Office of Dietary Supplements note there are no comparative bioavailability data distinguishing molybdenum forms in humans.
 Molybdenum itself is essential, well absorbed in soluble forms, and very low in toxicity.

-Active Compound Molybdenum bisglycinate chelate, molybdenum coordinated to two glycine molecules; elemental molybdenum content varies by product and is typically a few percent of total chelate weight.
+Active Compound Molybdenum bisglycinate chelate (molybdenum coordinated to two glycine molecules); elemental Mo typically a few percent of chelate weight.

 Benefits